Articles in Palaeobotany /

 L. Santasalo (2013): The Jurassic extinction events and its relation to CO2 levels in the atmosphere: a case study on Early Jurassic fossil leaves.
 In PDF, Bachelor´s thesis, Department of Geology, Lund University, Sweden.

 S.M.
 Slater and C.H.
 Wellman (2015): A quantitative comparison of dispersed spore/pollen and plant megafossil assemblages from a Middle Jurassic plant bed from Yorkshire, UK.
-In PDF, Paleobiology, 41 :640-660.
+Abstract, Paleobiology, 41: 640–660.
+See also here and (in PDF).

 School of Ocean and Earth Science, Southampton Oceanography Centre, UK: